-A deliberate approach to improving your requires analysis and reflection.
+A deliberate approach to improving your management skills requires analysis and reflection.
 It’s important to record what and how you practice, the results of new tools or techniques, and your daily management observations.

 In Writing Down the Bones, Natalie Goldberg describes how William Carlos Williams, a pediatrician and poet, often wrote on prescription pads between patient visits.
 As a result, his works contain many prescription-pad-sized poems.
 I’m reminded of this story whenever I start a fresh notebook.
 “Our tools affect the way we form our thoughts.”